nasoma/image-generator/README.md

 ### Note

-This project is still under developmenoutputimage
+This project is still under development.
 t.